 Back to top

-The doctor may want to take x-rays of your face or neck to see whether any bones have been affected.
-A special x-ray known as an orthopantomogram (OPG) may be taken to look at your jaw and teeth.
+The doctor may take x-rays of your face or neck to see whether the cancer has spread to any bones.
+They may use a special x-ray known as an orthopantomogram (OPG) to look at your jaw and teeth.

 MRI (magnetic resonance imaging) scan